What is Two-Stroke Engine? It Parts, Diagram, & How it Works

 Two-stroke diesel engines entirely depend on the heat of compression to ignite.
 A uniflow diesel engine receives air to the chamber, and the exhaust gases leave through an overhead poppet valve.

-Though some designs use a mechanically driven roots blower, marine diesel normally uses exhaust-driven turbochargers, using electrically driven auxiliary blowers for low-speed operation when turbochargers are unable to deliver enough air.
+Though some designs use a mechanically driven roots blower, marine diesel normally uses exhaust-driven turbochargers and electrically driven auxiliary blowers for low-speed operation when turbochargers are unable to deliver enough air.

-A propeller is directly fitted to a marine two-stroke diesel engine, making it run in both directions.
+A marine two-stroke diesel engine directly fits a propeller, enabling it to run in both directions.
 The valve timing and fuel injection are mechanically readjusted by using a different set of cams on the camshaft.

 Modern Two-Stroke Engine

 Modern two-stroke engines are designed with a power valve system.
-They are fitted manually in or around the exhaust ports.
-The working of these valves is as follows:
+Manual fitting occurs in or around the exhaust ports.
+These valves work as follows:

-The exhaust port is transformed by closing off the top part of the port, which alters the timing.
+Closing off the top part of the exhaust port transforms it, changing the timing.
 Or by altering the quantity of exhaust, which changes the vibrant frequency of the expansion chamber.

 One of the greatest advantages of two-stroke engines is direct injection.
 It helps in abolishing some pollution and waste produced by the carbureted two-stroke; the amount of fuel/air mixture penetrating the cylinder instantly goes out unburned through the exhaust port.